 If you are taking the GRE for the first time, we recommend the following.

-Take the free GRE diagnostic test at any one of our centers that is closest to your home, office etc. This test will give you a fairly good idea of where you actually stand in terms of understanding content knowledge and time management.
+Take the free GRE diagnostic test at any one of our centers that are closest to your home, office, etc. This test will give you a fairly good idea of where you actually stand in terms of understanding content knowledge and time management.
 Ask our friendly instructors at the center to review the test along with you so that you know what went wrong!!

 So true!!!
-However do not get burnt out!
-Make practice time into fun time.
+However, do not get burnt out!
+Make practice time into a fun time.
 For instance, verbal skills could improve tremendously if evenings are spent doing crossword puzzles with friends or playing hangman on your own.
 The trick is to learn words and remember them in a jiffy!!

 GRE is a registered trademark of the Educational Testing Service (ETS), which is not affiliated with The Princeton Review.